wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    NSEC RRs in the negative cache.

-   Aggressive use of NSEC / NSEC3 resource records without DNSSEC validation may cause security problems.
-It is highly recommended to apply DNSSEC validation.
+   Aggressive use of NSEC / NSEC3 resource records without DNSSEC validation may create serious security problems, and so this technique requires DNSSEC validation.

-10. Implementation Status
+9. Implementation Status

-   Unbound currenty implments aggressive negative caching, as does Google Public DNS.
+   Unbound currenty implements aggressive negative caching, as does Google Public DNS.

-11. Acknowledgments
+10. Acknowledgments

    The authors gratefully acknowledge DLV [RFC5074] author Samuel Weiler and the Unbound developers.